 “Water is life.
 Mni wiconi,” the Water Protectors remind us.
 At the Standing Rock protests against the Dakota Access Pipeline, which began in 2016, time and history sped up; the past, present, and future bled into each other.
 A movement was reborn.
 History was unsettled and the destiny of this land contested.
 Before that moment of terror and jubilation, many years had passed when it seemed as if nothing had ever happened.
 At the Standing Rock camps, mere months felt like decades.

-Revision & Resistance: mistikôsiwak (Wooden Boat People) at The Metropolitan Museum of Art, published by the Art Canada Institute, will be available in stores March 31, 2020.
-Click here to pre-order your copy.
+Revision and Resistance: mistikôsiwak (Wooden Boat People) at The Metropolitan Museum of Art, published by the Art Canada Institute, is now available for purchase.
+Click here to order your copy.

 But it was not the first time that history contracted and expanded.
 Half a century ago, when young Native activists such as LaNada War Jack and Richard Oakes arrived by boat and stepped foot on Alcatraz Island to occupy an abandoned federal prison, it seemed as if, within a matter of months, centuries had gone by.
 They unfurled the flag of Native liberation, around which generations of Native people have rallied.
 Long-held despair, anger, and dreams of freedom coalesced into the Red Power movement.
 Indigenous people seized their history, sometimes with weapons, other times without, but they did so according to their ancestors’ prayers and instructions.
 Ripples became waves: the Trail of Broken Treaties, Wounded Knee, Oka, Unist’ot’en Camp, Mauna Kea, among many other Indigenous uprisings.
 The history of Indigenous struggle is a counter flow against another, privileged stream of history.